Skip to main content

-Introducing iPads into the classroom is a significant undertaking and requires a mental shift across the school.
-Most teachers have not been trained in leveraging the iPad in their teaching and need time & support to adapt their teaching methods.
+Introducing devices into the classroom is a significant undertaking that requires a mental shift across the school.
+Most teachers have not been trained in using devices in their teaching and need time and support to adapt their teaching methods.

-I won’t pretend this post will tell you everything you need to know to make iPads a success in your school, but here’s a list of 7 mistakes to avoid when introducing the iPad.
+I won’t pretend this post will tell you everything you need to know to make laptops and tablets successful in your school, but here’s a list of 7 mistakes to avoid when introducing a device.

-1. Attempt to implement too many initiatives simultaneously (e.g. iPads, differentiated instruction, no grades, etc.)
+1. Attempt to implement too many initiatives simultaneously (e.g. devices, differentiated instruction, no grades, etc.)

-Try this instead: Develop a multi-stage, multi-year plan to broaden and deepen the use of iPads
+Try this instead: Develop a multi-stage, multi-year plan to broaden and deepen the use of devices

-• Start with basic usage of standard iPads apps
+• Start with basic usage of standard tablet or laptop apps

-• Develop a 1-page graphic showing how all of this are stepping stones toward the same goal
+• Develop a 1-page graphic showing how all of these are stepping stones toward the same goal

 Try this instead: Think big, but start small